Alcohol Addiction Help

-Alcohol addiction is a disease.
-Specifically a chronic disease of the mind.
+Alcohol addiction is considered to be a disease, specifically a chronic disease of the mind.
 Alcohol addiction is characterised by a dependency on alcohol.

-Alcohol addiction is physical as well as psychological in nature.
-This means when a person suffering from the addiction attempts to stop drinking alcohol, he or she will begin to suffer from a range of physical withdrawal symptoms such as tremors, hallucination and seizure.
+Alcohol addiction: is physical as well as psychological in nature.
+This means when a person suffering from the addiction attempts to stop drinking alcohol, he or she will begin to suffer from a range of physical withdrawal symptoms such as tremors, hallucinations and seizures.

-Alcohol dependency solely refers to the physical characteristics of the addiction.
+Alcohol dependency: solely refers to the physical characteristics of the addiction.
 This includes a tolerance to drinking alcohol and the physical withdrawal symptoms experienced when the person attempts to stop drinking alcohol.
 These withdrawal symptoms are collectively known as alcohol withdrawal syndrome.
-This syndrome is potentially life threatening and it’s recommended those going through this process undergo a detox programme at a residential rehab facility.
+This syndrome is potentially life-threatening and it’s recommended those going through this process undergo an alcohol detox programme at a residential rehab facility.

 Hereditary disposition does indeed cause or at least significantly contributes to the rise of alcohol addiction.
 In a nutshell, if close family members suffer from alcoholism, you too are more likely to develop the disorder yourself.
 This is because our DNA largely dictates are behaviour.
 DNA thus gives rise to a genetic disposition.